AGING CARE SOLUTIONS

 Care Manager, Certified

-Advanced Professional Member of the National Association of Professional Geriatric Care Managers
+Advanced Professional Member of the Aging Life Care Association

 "the process of planning and coordinating the care of the elderly to improve their quality of life and maintain their independence for as long as possible.
 Health and psychological care are integrated with the best possible combination of services such as: housing, home care services, socialization programs, financial and legal planning.
 A care plan tailored for each individual's circumstances is prepared after a comprehensive assessment.
 The care Plan is modified when necessary based on the professional geriatric care managers monitoring of the components of the care plan.
 Professional geriatric care managers accomplish this by combining a working knowledge of human development, family dynamics, public and private resources and funding sources while advocating for the individual throughout the continuum of care."